The Betsy South Beach

 Beachfront, $$ ($250)

 SOUTH BEACH, Florida – Gauzy curtains and pastel throw pillows may not be a novelty in South Beach, a collection of barrier islands between Biscayne Bay and the Atlantic Ocean connected by several bridges to mainland Miami, but few hotels can lay claim to an original desk used by a three-time Pulitzer Prize finalist, in a room that’s housed U.S. Poet Laureates and Barack Obama’s inaugural poet.
-Located on the north end of Ocean Drive, the main thoroughfare that runs through Miami’s South Beach neighborhood, The Betsy – South Beach has everything you would expect from a chic, newly renovated Miami hotel — rooftop pool deck, beach access, bright, airy decor — and plenty you would not, like annual jazz and literature festivals, an artist in residence program, LGBTQ events, and poems placed on every pillow each night.
+Located at the top of Ocean Drive, the beachside thoroughfare on the southern end of Miami’s South Beach neighborhood, The Betsy South Beach has everything you would expect from a chic, newly renovated Miami hotel — rooftop pool deck, beach access, bright, airy decor — and plenty you would not, like annual jazz and literature festivals, an artist in residence program, LGBTQ events, and poems placed on every pillow each night.
 In a city renowned for its thriving arts scene, The Betsy is paying it forward.

 At A Glance

 Style: Twofold, with a colonial wing and a Deco wing that each take on a vibe of their own.
 One amplifies the design of the guest rooms: bright, colorful, and beachy.
-The plantation-style decor like fiber rugs, wicker furniture, and Fortuny chandeliers in the colonial wing blends worldly style and tropical motifs.
+The plantation-style decor in the colonial wing — fiber rugs, wicker furniture, and Fortuny chandeliers — blends worldly style and tropical motifs.

-Standout Detail: The PACE – philanthropy, arts, culture, education – program, which hosts live concerts, art exhibitions, poetry readings, and book signings to promote artistic exchange between guests and the greater Miami community.
+Standout Detail: The hotel's PACE program (philanthropy, arts, culture, education) delivers live concerts, art exhibitions, poetry readings, and book signings to promote artistic exchange between guests and the greater Miami community.

-This Place Is Perfect For: Art, literature, and music lovers wanting to take full advantage of the breadth of cultural events arranged by the hotel, and guests looking for a mid-size, boutique alternative to the larger and glitzier properties on the strip.
+This Place Is Perfect For: Art, literature, and music lovers who want to take advantage of the breadth of cultural events arranged by the hotel, as well as guests looking for a mid-size, boutique alternative to the larger and glitzier properties along the SoBe strip.

 Rooms: 130 guestrooms, including 32 suites, 30 balcony rooms, and a skyline penthouse.
 Guests can expect light, airy rooms with nautical decor, tropical floral arrangements, and bright pastel accents.
 WiFi, a curated book collection, Sferra linens, oversized plush robes, Malin + Goetz bath products, and a fully-stocked mini bar come standard.